 The goal of the Department of Neurological Surgery at the University of Pittsburgh is to improve the care and treatment of patients with neurosurgical disease.
 This goal is being achieved partly though the conduct of state-of-the-art basic and translational research.
 The department, with more than 40 faculty members and investigators, seeks to be at the forefront of this endeavor; and numerous advances have already been achieved—research translated into practice.

-Annually, the department has been highly ranked in National Institutes of Health funding, a direct result of the success and quality of our research and development.
-In the past fiscal year, our faculty and residents were involved in almost 120 research projects having a total budget award of almost $12 million.
-Total department research funding increased by nearly 20% over fiscal year 2016.
-Since fiscal year 2010, the department’s total research funding has increased by almost 150%.
+Annually, the department has been highly ranked in total research funding, a direct result of the success and quality of our research and development.
+In the past fiscal year, our faculty and residents were involved in more than 120 research projects having a total annual budget award of more than $14.5 million, a 20% increase over the prior fiscal year and the eighth straight year that research funding has increased.

 Ongoing research includes the disciplines of molecular biology, neurophysiology, neurochemistry, neuroanatomy, neuroradiology and other neuroscience arenas.
 Specific questions addressed include research into the acute and chronic care following neurotrauma, neural recovery and plasticity, the neurobiologic and therapeutic response in neuro-oncology, the underlying mechanisms and treatment of epilepsy and movement disorders, cell death and radiation injury, and cerebrovascular physiology and modeling.
 The department provides an outstanding research environment for fellows, residents, and students seeking training in neurosurgical research.